About Worcester Area Intergroup

 WAI Officers & Committees

-WAI is overseen by two committees, a Steering Committee and a Delegates Committee which together comprise the membership of WAI.
-Both committees meet monthly on the 2nd Thursday, all interested A.A.s are invited and encouraged to attend (for directions: click here).
+WAI is overseen by two main bodies: a Steering Committee and a Delegates Committee which together constitute the membership of WAI.
+The steering committee and delegates committee meet monthly on the 2nd Thursday, all interested A.A.s are invited and encouraged to attend (for directions: click here).

 The Steering Committee — the officers of WAI — consists of a chairperson, secretary, treasurer and their alternates, the office manager, and four trustees.
 The Steering Committee oversees the daily operations and finances of WAI.
 The Delegates Committee consists of the intergroup delegates from local AA groups.
 The Delegates Committee votes on all matters beyond the scope of the Steering Committee.
 At the delegates committee meeting , committee chairpersons give reports and all attendees can ask questions or share information or concerns.

-WAI officers, staff, and service positions are listed here.
+WAI officers, staff, and committees are listed here.
 For more information about WAI, see the WAI Guidelines.

 A.A.
 General Service Structure